 What about emergency services?

 Kathmandu has several excellent travelers' clinics, including the CIWEC Travel Medicine Center.
 My personal experience is that the care and attention I've received from them over the years for the occassional tummy ache and routine check up is even better than the service I'm used to getting in the States!
-No joke.
 That being said, the level of medical services and facilities that you might be accustomed to, including the presence of a specialist and/or the availability of prescriptions drugs, or certain kinds of equipment, may not be available.
 During our three nights in Namo Buddha (approximately 2 hours from Kathmandu), medical facilities and services will be limited.
 We recommend that you have adequate medical and travel insurance in the unlikely event that you require medical evacuation.
 Please, read the section and article provided above for more information on travel and medical insurance.

 What's the climate like?